Don Arseneau has been wanting to fly with Honor Flight Chicago for years.

 And that is exactly what he did.

-Don Arseneau received his well-overdue day of honor Wednesday as he flew to Washington, D.C. with 98 other senior war heroes.
+Don Arseneau received his well-overdue day of honor on Wednesday, April 11, as he flew to Washington, D.C. with 98 other senior war heroes.
 Don and Ollie’s only son Tom accompanied his father on the trip as his Guardian.